klahrich/chiefhustler/content/posts/update-october-2021.md

 _What I’ve let me be_<br/>
 _So wicked and worn"_

-Is it a coincidence that these are my favorite songs in the entire Metallica universe?
+Is it a coincidence that these are my favorite songs in the entire Metallica discography?

 I feel comfortable in this negative, hopeless frame of mind. **It's what I'm used to.** It's what makes sense to me.